allinbits/cosmos-cash/docs/Explanation/README.md

 ### Presentations

-[Presentations](PRESENTATIONS.md) will have link to presentations about Cosmos Cash at various events.
-This will also include YouTube links, podcasts as needed.
+The [Presentations](PRESENTATIONS.md) file describes and links to presentations about Cosmos Cash at various events.
+Presentations also include YouTube videos,  podcasts, interviews, and so on.

 ### Architecture Decisions Records (ADRs)

- ADRs are the mechanism for conributers to raise design proposals.
-In turn they explain for subsequent contributers the rationale behind Cosmos Cash design and implementation.
-An example would be why this [documentation structure](./ADR/adr-002-docs-structure.md) was chosen.
+ ADRs are the mechanism for contributors to raise design proposals.
+In turn, the ADRs explain for subsequent contributors the rationale behind Cosmos Cash design and implementation.
+For example, [ADR 002: Documentation Structure](./ADR/adr-002-docs-structure.md) explains why the Cosmos Cash documentation structure was chosen.

-See the [ADR README](./ADR/README.md) Further details about how to raise and propose an ADR.
+See the Architecture Decision Records (ADR) [README](./ADR/README.md) file for more details about how to raise and propose an ADR.

 ### Articles

-This folder contains all articles relating to Cosmos Cash.
-This includes papers, blog posts etc. See [Articles README](articles/README.md) for further details.
+This folder contains all articles relating to Cosmos Cash, includes papers, blog posts, and so on.
+For details, see [Articles README](articles/README.md).

 ## Discussions

-Explanation is not only limited to articles, topics etc. It also includes discussion on relevant channels.
-This includes [Pull Requests](https://github.com/allinbits/cosmos-cash/pulls) and [Issues](https://github.com/allinbits/cosmos-cash/issues).
-Important Pull Requests will be listed in this document.
+The explanation content includes articles, topics, and so on, and also includes discussion on relevant channels, including [Pull Requests](https://github.com/allinbits/cosmos-cash/pulls) and [Issues](https://github.com/allinbits/cosmos-cash/issues).
+Important Pull Requests are listed in this document.

-Cosmos Cash currently doesn't have a Discord or Telegram Channel.
-When we do the links will be added here as well
+Future: Cosmos Cash currently doesn't have a Discord or Telegram Channel.
+When we do, the links will be added here as well
 ## Contributing

-* The content should be dry, clear and terse in style.
+* The Explanation content should be dry, clear, and terse in style.
-* All documentation should be written following [Google Documentation Best Practice](https://google.github.io/styleguide/docguide/best_practices.html)
+* All documentation is written following [Google Documentation Best Practice](https://google.github.io/styleguide/docguide/best_practices.html)
-* Generate as much documentation as possible from the code.
+* Autogenerate documentation from the code whenever possible.
 * Raise a PR for all documentation changes
 * Follow our [Code of Conduct](../CONTRIBUTING.md)